isaacnmm/pestpolicy-hugo2XX/content/posts/what-chemical-do-professionals-use-to-kill-roaches/index.md

 ###  a.
 Indoxacarb

-Indoxacarb is described as "low-toxicity" (doesn't bring mutagenic or carcinogenic issues) and will control [cockroaches](https://pestpolicy.com/a-guide-to-preventing-pest-infestations-in-restaurants/) and ants.
+Indoxacarb is described as "low-toxicity" (doesn't bring mutagenic or carcinogenic issues) and will control [cockroaches](https://pestpolicy.com/a-guide-to-preventing-pest-infestations-in-restaurants/)and ants.
 This ingredient kills roaches through contact or when the bugs eat food or plants laced with the Indoxacarb.
 A 2008 research reported that one insecticide treatment with indoxacarb kills three roach generations.

 Its mode of action is through preventing regular movement go sodium ions through the roaches' nerve cells.
 This causes paralysis and poor nerve function, and finally, death.
 Advion Roach Bait Gel is an example of a roach killer that contains the Indoxacarb ingredient.

 ###  b.
 Zeta-Cypermethrin and Bifenthrin

-The Zeta-Cypermethrin and Bifenthrin ingredients thatll eliminate crawling [bugs, including cockroaches](https://pestpolicy.com/water-bugs-vs-cockroaches/). - For example, Bifenthrin damages the roaches nervous system, which results in paralysis and, eventually, fatality.
+The Zeta-Cypermethrin and Bifenthrin ingredients thatll eliminate crawling [bugs, including cockroaches](https://pestpolicy.com/water-bugs-vs-cockroaches/).- For example, Bifenthrin damages the roaches nervous system, which results in paralysis and, eventually, fatality.
 Being people and pets safe, these ingredients is appropriate for home use in addition to their features of being odor-free and non-staining.

 ##  **3. Bifenthrin and Cypermethrin and Imiprothrin**

 ###  a.
 Bifenthrin

-[Bifenthrin](https://www.pedchem. com/blogs/news-articles/how-does-bifenthrin-work) is derived from the pyrethrum, and its mainly used against roaches and red fire ants.
+[Bifenthrin](https://www.pedchem.com/blogs/news-articles/how-does-bifenthrin-work)is derived from the pyrethrum, and its mainly used against roaches and red fire ants.
 Like the hydramethylnon above, this Bifenthrin damages the bug's nervous system.
 The Bifenthrin is contained in Ortho Home Defense Max that we've reviewed earlier in this post on the products.

 ###  b.
 Cypermethrin and Imiprothrin